Tarra White

-Tarra White (born Martina Mrakviová, 19 November 1987) is a Czech pornographic actress.
+Tarra White (born Martina Mrakviová, 19 November 1987) is a Czech former pornographic actress.

 Biography

 White was born in Ostrava, Czechoslovakia.

 At the age of five, White wanted to be a stripper when she grew up and would practice stripping in her bedroom.
 By age thirteen, she aspired to be a porn star and practiced posing with her mother's high heel shoes; her mother caught her practicing and was unhappy when she learned about her daughter's ambitions.

 White entered the pornographic industry on her eighteenth birthday while still in college.
 She shot her first scene with Robert Rosenberg in public in front of the University of Prague.
 She was so stressed about being naked in front of many people in the middle of the street that she kept forgetting to look at the camera.

 White is a contract performer for Private Media Group.

 White retired as a performer in 2013.